The good news is it feels like we’re entering a new season of leadership and ministry.

 As a result, many churches have dozens (or hundreds or thousands) of volunteers who haven’t served in months.

-I realize it’s been a crisis, so it’s understandable that many leaders haven’t had the bandwidth to think about volunteers.
+I realize it’s been a year of crisis, so it’s understandable that many leaders haven’t had the bandwidth to think about volunteers.
 But there’s another group that probably needs your attention: families.

 Why?
 Well, when things change, you need to change too.

-Most churches are currently staffed for in-person ministry, and that’s about it.
+Most churches we’re staffed for in-person ministry, and that’s about it.
 As complex as in-person ministry is right now, online church is probably a big part of the future.

 And if that’s the case, how are you positioned for it?

-Tagging it onto your creative team’s job description or handing it to a 19-year-old volunteer is probably not a great long term strategy.
+Tagging online church onto your creative team’s job description or handing it to a 19-year-old volunteer is probably not a great long-term strategy.

 Further, it’s probably going to require a skillset you may not have on your current team.
-So recruiting volunteers and staff around that is wise.
+So continuing to recruit volunteers and staff around that is wise.

 So is allocating some of your budget.
 Most churches spend 99% of their budget on in-person ministry.